lino-framework/lino/docs/polly/sacredpy.rst

 SacredPy Feature List
 ---------------------

-:ref:`polly: is a quick prototype for the SacredPy project, inspired by Kai's Feature List:
+:ref:`polly` is a quick prototype for the SacredPy project, inspired by Kai's Feature List: